 What is a Tableau Published Data Source?

 A Tableau published data source is a centralized source that allows users to share data connections that they have defined.
-The Tableau source establishes a single source of truth and allows users to have confidence in the data they are analyzing.
+The Tableau source establishes a single source of truth and allows users to have confidence in the extracted data they are analyzing.

 Understanding a Tableau Published Data Source